bradcray/bale/src/other_parallel/Chapel/README.md

 # bale (Chapel)

 So far we have 5 different Chapel files in bale_chapel.
 None of these codes is using software aggregation libraries (like exstack or conveyors) because we haven't written them yet in Chapel.
-Hopefully that will be a future project!
 Our Chapel implementations mostly follow the AGP model as an experiment to see how clean they look in Chapel.
+Since these original versions were written, the Chapel team has explored writing aggregation-based versions of some of them, which can be found at https://github.com/chapel-lang/chapel/tree/main/test/studies/bale

 * histo.chpl :  This file implements histogram in a few different chapel styles.
 * ig.chpl: This file implements index_gather in a few different chapel styles